 Tim O'Donnell

-About / Email / GitHub / Google Scholar / Twitter
+About / Email / GitHub / Google Scholar / Bluesky

-From 2017-2020, I was a PhD student advised by Uri Laserson.
+• From 2017-2020, I did PhD with Uri Laserson in immunology.
 My dissertation introduced new methods for T cell epitope prediction, which are implemented in the MHCflurry package.
 I also did some work on antibody responses using phage immunoprecipitation sequencing (PhIP-seq).

-In 2018, Alex Rubinsteyn, Julia Kodysh, Tavi Nathanson and I launched the OpenVax project to develop open source tools for selecting cancer vaccines.
-This grew out of work with Jeff Hammerbacher (2014-2017).
-The OpenVax tools continue to be extended and have seen wide adoption by research groups and companies worldwide.
+• I helped launch the OpenVax project to develop open source tools for designing cancer vaccines.
+The OpenVax tools have seen wide adoption by research groups and companies worldwide.

 profile photo